wevbarker/HiGGS-devel/README.md

 	```
 ## Quickstart

-The package loads just like any other part of `xAct`, just open a fresh notebook and run:
+The package loads just like any other part of xAct, just open a fresh notebook and run:
 ```wolfram
 Needs["xAct`HiGGS`"];
 ```